lupyuen/lupyuen.github.io/src/rust4.md

     --target riscv32gc-unknown-none-elf.json

   ## `cargo build` requires a Rust Project, so we create an empty one.
-  ## If the Rust Project exists, erase the binaries.
   ## Ignore the error: `app already exists`
   cargo new app || true